Golden Eagle Awards

 Process: Nominations for this award must be made by a SAME member and endorsed by the RFPOC or a member of the AOF Executive Committee.
 Nominations will be submitted using the SAME on-line form.
 Nominators must provide contact information for the nominee and the reasons why he/she believes the person should receive the award.
 Additional endorsements will be accepted.

-The Vice Chair, Awards & Recognition, will provide potential nominees to the AOF Chair, SAME President, and SAME Executive Director for selection.
+The Vice Chair, Awards & Recognition, will provide potential nominees to the Distinguished Fellows Advisory Group for selection.

 History of the Golden Eagle Award

 In 1782 the bald eagle was chosen as the emblem of our new nation because of its long life, great strength and majestic looks, as well as the belief that the bald eagle could be found only on the North American continent.